Grouping SKUs

 Migrating to SKU groups

-This prioritization logic applies to any differing tax codes, harmonized system codes, and export control classification numbers that are stored in both the SKU and its associated SKU group.
+This prioritization logic applies to any differing tax codes, harmonized system codes, and export control classification numbers in both the SKU and its associated SKU group.

 In this case, Digital River’s tax service uses the SKU group’s tax code when computing that line item's taxes.
 The service also uses that same tax code to determine whether the item’s products should be treated as physical or digital goods.